Biden, EU leader to discuss proposal on electric vehicles - Local News 8

 Associated Press

-WASHINGTON (AP) — President Joe Biden and European Commission President Ursula von der Leyen are set to unveil a plan the White House hopes will help turn the page on the ongoing spat between the U.S. and the European Union over electric vehicle tax credits.
-Biden and von der Leyen are expected to agree to open negotiations between the U.S. and the EU on a deal that aims to boost the use of European minerals critical in the production of electric vehicle batteries that are eligible for U.S. tax credits.
-That’s according to administration officials ahead of the leaders’ Friday meeting.
+WASHINGTON (AP) — President Joe Biden and European Commission President Ursula von der Leyen are set to outline a plan that the White House hopes can turn the page on a spat between the U.S. and European Union over electric vehicle tax credits.
+They’re expected to agree to open negotiations between the U.S. and the EU on a deal that aims to boost the use of European minerals critical in the production of electric vehicle batteries that are eligible for U.S. tax credits.
+That’s according to administration officials before the leaders’ meeting Friday.
 The credits are available through Biden’s $375 billion clean-energy legislation passed into law last year.